Theory of ice-skating: Introduction

 By combining (i) Stephan condition with (ii) the balance between the weight of the skater and the viscous pressure force in the liquid layer, and (iii) the relation between the volume of the trough and the melting process during the passage of the skater, we derive two coupled integro-differential equations relating the film thickness to the length of contact.
 All physical lengths of the problem are then deduced from the data, in particular the length of contact between ice and skate, a parameter which cannot be set to its value at rest as done in \cite{LScana}-\cite{LScana2}.
 The study of these coupled equations allows to define a small a-dimensional quantity depending on the longitudinal coordinate (in the direction of the motion) which can be neglected everywhere except close to the contact points at the front and the end of the blade.
 Help to this property we show that the length of contact can be deduced from the integral equation with a very good approximation.
 Then it remains to solve a single differential equation for the film thickness.
 From the analytical study of the two boundary layers at the front and at the end of the blade, we show that one can deduce an expression of the order of magnitude of the film thickness in these two regions in terms of the data.
 This provides without any calculation the relation between the unknown variables and the external parameters like the velocity and mass of the skater and the radius of profile and bite angle of the blade, in good agreement with the numerical study.

 In section \ref{sec:hockey} we derive the model equations for standard ice-skating conditions, namely for V-shaped blade transverse profile, and study in details the solution analytically and numerically with applications to hockey and inclined speed- skating blades.
 Because of the existence of a small parameter we define a critical mass below which no skating is possible.
 This critical mass is so small that one may conclude that a macroscopical film of water is always formed in the skating case, a conclusion not valid for cavitation of water droplet in the Leidenfrost effect \cite {leiden}.
 The case of a vertical speed-skating or rectangular transverse blade profile is treated in section \ref{sec:rectangular} which gives results very similar to the ones for V-shaped blades, although with mote complex analytical expressions.
 Last section is devoted to conclusions.
+This version rectifies an error (on the value of the water density\footnote{we are greatful to Christophe Clanet for having pointed out this mistake.}) which was present in the previous version already published in the International Journal of non-linear mechanics.